-The use of Architecture Description Languages (ADL) to specify AAL designs has not been exercised previously, yet this is common when designing automotive or automation systems.
+The use of Architecture Description Languages (ADL) to specify AAL designs has not been exercised previously, yet such languages are commonly employed in the design of automotive or automation systems.
 There have also been approaches to formally verify AADL designs in other domains.
-The transformation approach from AADL to TA or variants has been already addressed by related work [17,29,31].
-Although these approaches are automated verification techniques, there is a lack of focus on abstract components/patterns with stochastic properties.
+The transformation approach from AADL to TA or variants has been already addressed by related work [44-46].
+Although these approaches rely on automated verification techniques, there is a lack of focus on abstract components/patterns with stochastic properties.
 In addition, these approaches also suffer from state-space explosion, therefore they might not scale well to complex AAL designs.
 Nevertheless, there is interesting research that deals with stochastic properties and statistical model checking for the analysis of extended AADL models.
-One such example is in the work of Bruintjes et al. [18], where the authors have used SMC approach for timed reachability analysis of extended AADL designs.
+One such example is in the work of Bruintjes et al. [47], where the authors have used the SMC approach for timed reachability analysis of extended AADL designs.
 Although our approach also focuses on linear systems, it is different from the mentioned work in the fact that we focus on abstract components, and also introduce BA modeling for capturing the functional behavior of our modules, specifically for modeling the behavior of intelligent DSS.
-In their work, Bruintjes et al. use the SLIM Language, which is strongly based on AADL and is specific to avionics and automotive industry, including the error behavior and modes.
-However, we use the AADL core language with its standardized annex sets (EA and BA) for the architecture specification, thereby enabling us to represent the functional and error behaviour with the architecture model.
-The abstract component based modeling also brings exensibility and reusability to our approach.
-Moreover, the authors only consider the event occurrences or delay variations using uniform or exponential distributions, wheras by employing our user-defined properties, we can also specify other distributions.
-Furthermore, the approach of Bruinties et al. only deals with evaluation of time-bounded queries, however we also evaluate properties like reliability, data consistency, etc., along with timeliness.
-Another interesting work [16], possibly carried out in parallel with our work, employs statistical model checking using UPPAAL SMC to evaluate the performance of nonlinear hybrid models with uncertainty modeled in extended AADL.
-Although the approach is not specific to the AAL domain, it is promising to specify complex CPS systems considering uncertainties from physical environment.
-Unlike our model, the authors use Priced Timed Automata (PTA) models.
+In their work, Bruintjes et al. used the SLIM Language, which is strongly based on AADL and is specific to avionics and the automotive industry, including the error behavior and modes.
+However, we use the AADL core language with its standardized annex sets (EA and BA) for the architecture specification, which enables us to represent the functional and error behaviors, together with architecture model.
+The abstract component-based modeling also brings extensibility and reusability to our approach.
+Moreover, the authors only consider the event occurrences or delay variations using uniform or exponential distributions, whereas by employing our user-defined properties, we can also specify other distributions.
+Furthermore, the approach of Bruintjes et al. only deals with evaluation of time-bounded queries, whereas we also evaluate properties like reliability, data consistency, etc., along with timeliness.
+Another interesting work [48], possibly carried out in parallel with our work, employed statistical model checking using UPPAAL SMC to evaluate the performance of nonlinear hybrid models with uncertainty, modeled in extended AADL.
+Although the approach is not specific to the AAL domain, it is promising with respect to specifying complex cyber physical systems considering the uncertainties of the physical environment.
+Unlike our model, the authors used Priced Timed Automata (PTA) models.
 In comparison, our approach considers only linear models that evolve continuously (yet the analysis is carried out in discrete time due to sampling of continuous data).
-In brief, the two approaches resemble, yet our approach is all contained in the core language of AADL (as different from the mentioned work where the authors resort to other annexes integrated in OSATE), is tailored to systems that contain AI components, and assumes the random failure of various components, which is not considered in the related work.
+In brief, the two approaches resemble each other, yet our approach is contained in the core language of AADL (as different from the mentioned work where the authors resort to other annexes integrated in OSATE), is tailored to systems that contain AI components, and assumes the random failure of various components, which is not considered in the related work.

-9 Conclusions and Future Work
+10. Conclusions and Future Work